 Fall 2020

-Applies thermodynamic principles to nonideal systems, phase equilibrium, chemical equilibrium, power generation, refrigeration, and chemical processes.
+Examines the laws of classical thermodynamics followed by physical transformations of pure substances, the thermodynamics of simple mixtures and chemical equilibrium.
+Applies thermodynamic principles to nonideal systems, phase equilibrium, chemical equilibrium, power generation, and refrigeration.

 CHEN 3660 - Energy Fundamentals